brighte-labs/spark-web/packages/spinner/README.md

 ---
-title: Loader
+title: Spinner
-storybookPath: feedback-overlays-loader-—default
+storybookPath: feedback-overlays-spinner-—default
 ---

-Loader indicates users that their request is in progress
+Spinner indicates users that their request is in progress

 ## Examples

 ### Tones

-The appearance of loader can be cutomised with the tone prop.
+The appearance of Spinner can be cutomised with the tone prop.

 Defaults to `primary`.